AdobeDocs/document-cloud-learn.en/help/sign/overview.md

 ---
 title: Adobe Sign Learning Hub
-description: A collection of tutorials, webinars, and use cases for Adobe Sign.
+description: A collection of tutorials, webinars, and use cases for Adobe Sign
+thumbnail: KT-6846.jpg
 ---

 # Adobe Sign Learning Hub